Note

 Ideal case with ideal data#

 Assume following situation: We have a layer of buildings for selected city, a street network represented by centrelines, we have generated morphological tessellation, but now we would like to do some work on block scale.
 We have two options - generate blocks based on street network (each closed loop is a block) or use morphological tessellation and join those cells, which are expected to be part of one block.
 In that sense, you will get tessellation-based blocks which are following the same logic as the rest of your data and are hence fully compatible.
-With momepy you can do that using momepy.Blocks.
+With momepy you can do that using momepy.generate_blocks.

 [1]: